gabriel/YOCView/README.md

 @end
 ```

-In the `AppDelegate` its important to setup the root view controller:
+In the `AppDelegate` you can setup the root view controller with your main view like this:

 ```objc